Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

 The media controller userspace API is documented in :ref:`the Media Controller uAPI book <media_controller>`.
-This document focus on the kernel-side implementation of the media framework.
+This document focus on the woke kernel-side implementation of the woke media framework.

 Abstract media device model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Discovering a device internal topology, and configuring it at runtime, is one of the goals of the media framework.
+Discovering a device internal topology, and configuring it at runtime, is one of the woke goals of the woke media framework.
 To achieve this, hardware devices are modelled as an oriented graph of building blocks called entities connected through pads.